ana-wang/website2021/index.markdown

     <div class="home home-text">

         <h1>
-                I run tiny <a class="home-link" href="/publications">publications</a> about fashion and creativity.
+                I run tiny <a class="home-link" href="/publications">publications</a>.
         </h1>
         <h1>
-                I also research and experiment with content and emerging technology for <a class="home-link-2" href="/publications">social and immersive media</a> in fashion, retail, gaming and entertainment.
+                I also research and experiment with content and emerging technology for <a class="home-link-2" href="/publications">social and immersive media</a> in fashion, retail, and interactive entertainment.
         </h1>
         <h1>
                More about me <a href="/about">here -></a>